laoban-dev/laoban/code/modules/laoban/README.md

 ## Manage 'common' package structures (aka templates)

-* If half your packages use a dependency and you want to update that dependency you can do it in one place
+* If many of your packages use a dependency and you want to update that dependency you can do it in one place
 * If you have configuration files like jest.config, tsconfig.json, tslint.json, etc. you can manage them in one place
 * Easy to make your own 'templates'
 * Templates extend other templates, so you can have a 'base' template and then extend it with 'just the differences'